What are snake dreams about?

 less than usual

-Snake dreams are much less related to hearing, less related to smelling, and less related to taste.
+Dreams of snakes are much less related to lucid dreams, less related to nightmares, and less related to recurring dreams.

 much less than usual